NCR Silver Review

 NCR Silver is a hybrid setup; the iPad app handles all the register specific tasks, with limited admin functionality.
 But for full control of your POS—detailed inventory tasks, employee time, customer rewards, reports etc.—you’ll need to access it through the web.

 The hybrid architecture means that there’s a good amount of offline protection, and you can easily set up “offline credit” to accept payments during a connectivity outage.
 You do this at your own financial risk, because the system will queue up the charge for authorization, which happens long after your customer has left the building.
-Nonetheless, this puts NCR in a fairly small group of developers that offer this feature.

 If you’re a restaurant-owner then you’ll want to go with the restaurant-specific option.
 It’s becoming more the norm for POS software providers to offer a unique version, usually built on the standard one.